Eventbrite’s IPO should encourage tech companies to get out while they still can

 We’ve noted before that it’s a bit mind-boggling that investors and their portfolio companies wouldn’t be taking more advantage of these heady times.
 Nothing lasts forever (not even cold November rain) and certainly not markets that have been this bullish for this long.

-Some of the reasoning is likely thanks to a market that’s still awash in private equity, sovereign wealth and late stage dollars.
-SoftBank has hundreds of billions to invest; private equity firms are beginning to look at growth stage companies the way that I look at banana cream pies from Cassell’s; and venture firms are beefing up bigtime to keep up with the Joneses (or in this case, the Blackstoneses).
+Some of the reasoning is likely thanks to a market that’s still awash in private equity, sovereign wealth and late-stage dollars.
+SoftBank has hundreds of billions to invest; private equity firms are beginning to look at growth-stage companies the way that I look at banana cream pies from Cassell’s; and venture firms are beefing up big time to keep up with the Joneses (or in this case, the Blackstoneses).

 However, the fun is certainly going to come to an end, and likely sooner rather than later.
-Early stage investors are beginning to dole out their advice on lowering cash burn (something that happens every time they see the beginning of the end of the beginning of the end).
+Early-stage investors are beginning to dole out their advice on lowering cash burn (something that happens every time they see the beginning of the end of the beginning of the end).

-With that in mind, later stage companies should be looking for the exit signs wherever they can find them.
-Right now, that’s an IPO window which seems to be wide open.
+With that in mind, later-stage companies should be looking for the exit signs wherever they can find them.
+Right now, that’s an IPO window that seems to be wide open.